SolidLabResearch/miravi-a-linked-data-viewer/README.md

       "description": "Description of the query",
       "icon": "The key to the icon for the query.
 This is optional and a default menu icon will be used when left empty.", "comunicaContext": {
-        "sources": "Initial list of sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
+        "sources": "Initial array of sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
 This field is optional and defaults to false.", ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },